WalMart’s great idea is being executed significantly short of its potential and not positively impacting sales in the way the Canadian Tire is.

 INTERACT WITH PASSION AND YOU WILL GROW BY LEAPS AND BOUNDS!

-Take this further correctly using the most effective and lowest cost marketing tool you have in the next experience.
+Take this further correctly using the most effective and lowest cost marketing tool you have in your next experience as I uncomplicate marketing.